ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Dataset

-\myparagraph{Capturing human-object interaction} Hand-object interaction exhibits severe occlusion, especially when considering dexterous manipulation of articulated objects.
-To ensure high accuracy, we perform full-body, hand and object tracking using a \vicon \mocap system with \numVicon infrared Vantage 16 cameras\ccite{viconVantageWEB} to minimize the issues with occlusion.
-To capture usable \rgb images alongside the \mocap data, we balance the trade-off between accuracy and marker intrusiveness by using minimal-sized hemispherical markers with \smallMarkersize in radius for hands and objects (see \reffig{fig:capture_setup}).
-The markers are placed on the dorsal side of the hand to not encumber participants during natural hand-object interaction, similarly to \grab\ccite{grab}.
-While we focus on hands here, full-body pose estimates provide more reliable global rotations and translations for each hand.
-Furthermore, in contrast to MANO which has a rigid wrist, we fit \smplx\ccite{smplifyPP} to the observed \mocap markers and thus attain more realistic wrist articulations.
+\myparagraph{Capturing human-object interaction} To ensure accuracy, we perform full-body, hand and object tracking using a \vicon \mocap system with \numVicon infrared \mbox{Vantage-16} cameras\ccite{viconVantageWEB} to minimize the issues with occlusion.
+To capture usable \rgb images alongside the \mocap data, we balance the trade-off between accuracy and marker intrusiveness by using small hemispherical markers with \smallMarkersize radius on the hands and objects.
+The markers are placed on the dorsal side of the hand to not encumber participants during natural hand-object interaction, similar to \grab\ccite{grab}.
+While our focus is on hands, we retrieve full-body pose estimates as they provide more reliable global rotations and translations for each hand.
+Therefore, we fit \smplx\ccite{pavlakos2019expressive} to the observed markers to attain realistic wrist articulations, as MANO contains no wrist articulation.

-\myparagraph{Obtaining surfaces from \mocap} To associate \mocap marker positions with their corresponding subject/object vertices in the geometries obtained in canonical spaces (the personalized \smplx templates and the scanned object meshes), following\ccite{AMASS_2019,grab}, we first pick initial guesses of marker-to-vertex correspondence on the subject/object meshes and use \moshpp~\cite{AMASS_2019} to refine the correspondence.
-To obtain the full body and hand surface that explain the \mocap data, we optimize \smplx pose using each subject's \smplX template to minimize the distance between the markers and their correspondences in the \smplx mesh.
-The articulated object surface is parameterized by the \sixD pose of each object's base part and an \oneD articulation relative to a canonical pose, for a total of seven degrees of freedom.
-We obtain the \sixD pose of the object base for each \mocap frame by solving the rigid transformation between the \mocap markers for the object base at that frame, and the object vertices corresponding to the markers in the object canonical space.
+\myparagraph{Obtaining surfaces from \mocap} Following \ccite{AMASS_2019,grab}, we associate \mocap marker positions with their corresponding subject/object vertices in the geometries obtained in canonical spaces.
+We first pick initial guesses of marker-to-vertex correspondence on the subject/object meshes and use \moshpp~\cite{AMASS_2019} to refine the correspondence.
+To obtain the full-body and hand surface that explain the \mocap data, we optimize \smplx pose using each subject's \smplX template to minimize the distance between the markers and their correspondences on the \smplx mesh.

+The articulated object surface is parameterized by the \sixD pose of each object's base part and an \oneD articulation relative to a canonical pose.
+We obtain the \sixD pose of the object base for each \mocap frame by solving for the rigid transformation between the \mocap markers of the object base at that frame, and the object vertices corresponding to the markers in the object canonical space.
 The \oneD articulation is computed according to the estimated rotation axis (see \suppl) and a pre-defined rest pose.